cawel/notes-binder/en/world/history/The Modern World - Global History since 1760/7 - The Great Acceleration (1890-1910).md

 * in the 1870s, money is getting standardized
 * people are issuing money in either gold or silver (e.g. China) on both sides of the Atlantic
 * the gold standard becomes the dominant international monetary standard in the 1870s
-* Germany creates an institution to issue money back by gold (a lot of it coming from the French, having won the Franco-Prussian war)
+* Germany creates an institution to issue money backed by gold (a lot of it coming from the French, recently defeated during the Franco-Prussian war)

 ## Economic cycle
 * 1893-1894: world depression
 * gold found in South Africa and Alaska
-* 1890s: boom period
+* end of 1890s: boom period
-* World trade quadruples between 1890 and 1914
+* world trade quadruples between 1890 and 1914

-## Reasons for the new boom
+## Reasons for the new economic boom
 * commodity boom
 * safe seas
 * larger and more powerful ships